carranza-pinedo/carranza-pinedo.github.io/index.md

 ## Under review

 + A paper on the variety of all-purpose derogatory words.
-+ A paper on sentience's multidimensionality and cross-species welfare comparisons
++ A paper on sentience's multidimensionality and cross-species welfare comparisons.
-+ A paper on the concept of "animal emotion" in behavioural biology
++ A paper on the concept of "animal emotion" in behavioural biology.
++ A paper on the role of technological scaffolds during development.

 _(drafts available upon request)_